 4. Ignoring Page Limits or Formatting Requirements

-Non-compliance with submission requirements causes immediate disqualification in 78% of formal procurement processes.
+Non-compliance with submission requirements causes immediate disqualification in formal procurement processes.
 Federal Acquisition Regulation and most enterprise procurement policies are explicit on this point.

 5. Submitting Without Executive Review

 The person closest to the response is worst-positioned to catch errors or unclear sections.
-Build mandatory executive review into your workflow at least 48 hours before deadline.
+Build mandatory executive review into your workflow well before deadline.

 Not every RFP represents a good opportunity.
 High-performing teams use a scoring framework to evaluate opportunities before investing response resources: